 And so these methods allow developers, like all of you, to build out your very own backend cloud solutions that hook directly into our Bridge API and that allow you to handle care plan store state changes that fit your desired use case.

+However, if you're interested in using a third-party solution, you can utilize one of the existing solutions that have already taken advantage of the Bridge API and have available CareKit implementations ready to use off the shelf.
+And so we've worked with both Medable and CloudMine to help them design and create HIPPA compliant backend cloud solutions that use their existing HIPPA compliant backend cloud systems.
 And utilizing one of these solutions can help expedite the process of getting your CareKit app up and running with the Bridge API and actively syncing data to the cloud.
 So let's take a look at one of the existing solutions developed by Medable and demonstrate how to utilize the Bridge API hooks to sync data with their cloud solution.

 And so here you can see how to start the client.
 And this is going to reference a few necessary keys in your project's plist to ensure that a connection can be established and data can be in syncing with your provisioned account.

 From there, you can login with your configured username and password and proceed by either handling the fault if there is one or retrieving the return to Bridge reference for that user, which you can use to be in establishing connections.

 And once login has been successfully established, the cloud Bridge knows to utilize that account for subsequent transactions.